Entanglement in non-equilibrium steady states and many-body localization breakdown in a current driven system: Results

-To characterize the eigenstates of the non-Hermitian Hamiltonian [Eq.\eqref{eq.SpinModel}], we first obtain a phase diagram in terms of participation entropy, a diagnostic of ergodicity of the eigenstates.
-It's defined as $S_P(|n_R\rangle)=-\sum_\alpha p_\alpha^{(n)} \ln{p_\alpha^{(n)}}$ for the eigenstates in the basis of the spin configurations, $|\alpha\rangle=|S_1^z,S_2^z,\dots,S_N^z\rangle$ \cite{Luitz2014,Luitz2015} with $p_\alpha^{(n)}=|\langle \alpha|n_R\rangle|^2$.
-In the delocalized phase, eigenstates are ergodic, and hence $S_P\simeq \ln{D_H}$ where $D_H$ is the dimension of the Hilbert space.
-On the other hand, in the MBL phase, the participation entropy is expected to exhibit a fractal character, i.e. a delocalized but non-ergodic behavior, $S_P\simeq a\ln{D_H}$ with $a<1$ \cite{Mace2018,Logan2019}, namely a vanishing fraction of support for the eigenstates in the spin-configuration basis.
-We obtain the disorder averaged $S_P(\epsilon)$ as a function $W$ and $\epsilon$ [Fig.\ref{fig:Model}] for $\Psi=0.3$ and $L=16$.
-Indeed, consistent with the Hermitian MBL case \cite{Luitz2015,Mace2018} (Appendix \ref{sec:phasediagram_S}), we find a transition in the Hilbert space in terms of eigenstate participation.
-The transition shifts to higher disorder for increasing $\Psi$ (Appendix \ref{sec:phasediagram_S}).
+In the delocalized phase, eigenstates are ergodic and has support over a finite fraction of sites in the Hilbert space, i.e. $\langle \alpha|n_R\rangle\sim1/\sqrt{D_H}$ as required by normalization, and hence $S_P\simeq \ln{D_H}$, where $D_H$ is the dimension of the Hilbert space in the $S_z^{tot}=0$ subspace.
+On the other hand, in the MBL phase, the eigenstates are expected to exhibit a fractal character, i.e. a delocalized but non-ergodic behavior, with support over exponentially large number but vanishing fraction of sites in the Hilbert space, i.e. $\langle \alpha|n_R\rangle\sim 1/D_H^{a/2}$ or $S_P\simeq a\ln{D_H}$ with $a<1$ \cite{Mace2019,Logan2019}.
+We obtain the disorder averaged $S_P(\epsilon)$ as a function $W$ and $\epsilon$ and plot the slope of $S_P$ with $L$ ($\sim \ln{D_H}$) in Fig.\ref{fig:PhaseDiagram} (a-c) for $\Psi=0,0.3$ and 0.6.
+To define $S_P(\epsilon)$, and other quantities discussed in the next sections, as a function of $\epsilon$, we have binned $\epsilon$ into intervals containing 100 or more eigenstates for a given disorder realization.
+Indeed, consistent with the Hermitian MBL case \cite{Luitz2015,Mace2019} in Fig.\ref{fig:PhaseDiagram} (a), we find a transition in the Hilbert space in terms of eigenstate participation for $\Psi=0.3,0.6$ Fig.\ref{fig:PhaseDiagram} (b),(c).
+The transition shifts to higher disorder for increasing $\Psi$.
+Hence, a non-zero current drive causes a \emph{breakdown} of the MBL states of the parent Hermitian model over certain regime of disorder.

-\subsection{Entanglement transition:}
+\subsection{Entanglement transition}